morganmcg0404/COMP3000/README.md

    - Click "Open" and navigate to the `COMP3000` folder
    - Wait for Unity to load the project

-## Usage

-Instructions for how to use the project or run the game.

 ## Project Structure